What to Expect

 Jon and Aimee have three children Rylee, Isaiah, and Isabelle.
 They live on a hobby farm that brings their family much joy and times of connection.
 They also enjoy playing games with friends, hosting meals at their home, being in nature, and relaxing together for a good movie and popcorn.

-Caitlin Lanctot (“Lahn-toe”) grew up Goshen, IN and graduated from Goshen College with a degree in Art Education.
+Caitlin Lanctot (“Lahn-toe”), Administrative Assistant, grew up in Goshen, IN and graduated from Goshen College with a degree in Art Education.
 After teaching for 6 years, she has been primarily a stay-at-home mother.
 In addition to being a mom, Caitlin is a jewelry maker that creates metalwork and enamel jewelry.
 Her work is for sale locally and online in her Etsy shop, SheDreamsInColors.
 Caitlin is married to Andrew, and they have three children: Lily, age 9; Jack, age 7; and Henry, age 4.
 She enjoys making art of many kinds, thrifting, yardwork, time in the woods, and spending time with close friends.
 She loves color, good design, and people who make her laugh.
 She will be forever on a quest to find the perfect (gluten-free, dairy-free) chocolate chip cookie.

 Janice serves as Pastor of Community Life with an emphasis on Young Adults.
 She focuses her time on life within the congregation, forming and equipping Dinner Groups and engaging with those ages 18-35.
 She has a passion for building community, authenticity and being real about living life together the Jesus way.
 She believes God created us to be in community and delights in creating space for people to grow together.
 Life is messy and beautiful and we need each other as we navigate it all.